kylem-analytics/portfolio/uptown-charlotte-multifamily/README.md

 | **IRR** | 4.78% | 2.97% | 7.69% |
 | **DCF Value** | $165.8M | $151.3M | $194.8M |

-## A Note on the Model

-An earlier version of this model contained two errors caught during review: operating expenses were referencing a static base year instead of compounding year-over-year (understating expenses, and therefore overstating NOI and IRR), and the going-out cap rate was hardcoded in the worst and best case scenarios instead of being tied formulaically to the going-in cap rate.
-Both were corrected — every operating expense line now compounds on the prior year (consistent with how CAPEX was already modeled), and going-out cap rates in all three scenarios are now formula-driven.
-The numbers in this README and the final report reflect the corrected model.

 ## Tools Used

 - **Excel** — three-scenario DCF model with formula-driven assumptions, IRR/NPV calculations, and a fully cross-checked operating expense schedule